 IWFF Filmmaking Team: Tess Eidem, Arun Dayanandan, Cliff Kapono, Carlos Toro

-For 150 years, scientists believed lichen were defined by a symbiotic relationship between a fungus and algae.
+For 150 years, scientists believed lichen was defined by a symbiotic relationship between a fungus and algae.
 The fungus provides structure and support for the organism, while the algae produces food through photosynthesis.
 However, researchers recently discovered that certain lichen have an additional fungus in the mix.
 This threesome was revealed after a team set out to explain what made one type of lichen toxic versus another that was seemingly identical.
-Watch the collaborative process unfold in this short film by Andy Johnson, Talia Yuki Moore, Chris A. Johns, and Kate Furby.

 The film was created with support from Day’s Edge Productions at the International Wildlife Film Festival’s Filmmaker Labs.

 Macro photography by Tim Wheeler.

 This video was created in collaboration with the World Wildlife Fund to raise awareness about the important role of healthy grasslands in the northwestern United States play in providing clean, clear drinking water downstream, all the way to the Gulf of Mexico.